 Unregulated, non-consensual EU-US data transfer remains the key issue.

 Echobox has previously supported an integration for Google Analytics to measure website traffic.
 But these new developments mean that were we to continue supporting Google Analytics, Echobox could be assisting in the non-compliant data transfer of EU citizens to other jurisdictions, and we are not prepared to do so.

-It’s our belief that we can help our customers transition towards a secure and privacy-focused future by implementing our own — a small code snippet that must be installed on your website for Echobox to function and maximize your content’s performance.
+It’s our belief that we can help our customers transition towards a secure and privacy-focused future by implementing our own web tag — a small code snippet that must be installed on your website for Echobox to maximize your content’s performance.

 How does the Echobox Web Tag work?

 The Echobox Web Tag is a small piece of code.
 You will need to install a code snippet on your website.
 When your website is loaded, this code will enable the Echobox Web Tag to capture data on your website.
 The Echobox Web Tag captures only the page URL and the page referrer each time a web page is loaded.
 The Echobox Web Tag also works perfectly with WordPress.